-Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 105 new COVID-19 cases in the two-week period from June 27 - July 10, 2021.
-This a sixteen percent decrease from the previously reported two-week period.
-The daily cases reported, based on a seven-day average, over this two-week period was eight (Graph 1).
-This indicates that, on average, there have been eight new cases each day throughout the Quad-County area.
+Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 128 new COVID-19 cases in the twoweek period from July 4 - July 17, 2021.
+This an eighteen percent increase from the previously reported two-week period.
+The daily cases reported, based on a seven-day average, over this two-week period was nine (Graph 1).
+This indicates that, on average, there have been nine new cases each day throughout the Quad-County area.

 Oftentimes lab reports are received with incomplete data and our survey data is on a delay.
 As such, the following demographic data has a significant percentage of unknown or missing information.
-The average age across all counties was forty-three years old with a range of less than one years old to eighty-seven years old.
-Forty-three percent of cases were female, and fifty-six percent were male.
-Of the cases that reported their race, seventy-eight percent were reported as White, fourteen percent of cases were reported as other, one percent reported American Indian or Alaskan Native, two percent reported as Asian, one percent reported Black or African American, and two percent preferred not to answer.
-Of those who reported their ethnicity, eighty-three percent reported as Non-Hispanic or Latino/a, fifteen percent reported as Hispanic or Latino/a, and two percent preferred not to answer.
-There were seven known hospitalizations across all counties during this two-week period.
-There was thirty percent decrease from the previous two-week period.
-According to the Nevada Hospital Association report on July 7, 2021, hospitalizations are starting to slightly increase in Northern Nevada.
-Ventilator use as well as ICU occupancy continues to remain low.
-There was a twenty-two percent increase from the previous week.
-There was one COVID-19 related death across the four counties.
+The average age across all counties was forty-one years old with a range of less than one years old to ninety years old.
+Forty-eight percent of cases were female, fifty-one percent were male, one percent preferred not to answer.
+Of the cases that reported their race, seventy-five percent were reported as White, sixteen percent of cases were reported as other, one percent reported American Indian or Alaskan Native, four percent reported as Native Hawaiian or other Pacific Islander, one percent reported Black or African American, and three percent preferred not to answer.
+Of those who reported their ethnicity, seventy-six percent reported as Non-Hispanic or Latino/a, twenty-one percent reported as Hispanic or Latino/a, and two percent preferred not to answer.
+There were five known hospitalizations across all counties during this two-week period.
+There was twenty-eight percent decrease from the previous two-week period.
+According to the Nevada Hospital Association report on July 14, 2021, hospitalizations are starting to slightly increase in Northern Nevada.
+Ventilator use as well as ICU occupancy continues to remain low but are increasing.
+There was a fifteen percent increase from the previous week.
+There were two COVID-19 related death across the four counties.
 Morbidity data is often delayed, so this number only represents the data that has been made available for this two-week period.